Zirafnik/shopping-cart/README.md

 # Volvo Online Store

-This is a frontend example for an online store, with a Volvo car dealership theme.
+This is a frontend example of an online store, with a Volvo car dealership theme.

 It is built with **React** and uses **react-router-dom** for routing between different pages.